martincarstenbach/terraform-blogposts/readme.md

 Please note that the same disclaimer I used for the blog applies here as well.
 In summary I have tried my best to ensure the code works, but as indicated in the [license](LICENSE) file can't take any responsibility if stuff breaks.
 I didn't check whether you need any software licenses to run the code, nor does this repository pay special attention to avoid incurring cost when creating cloud resources.

 > As with everything in the cloud, there is most likely cost associated.
+Don't run any of this unless you are sure you understand the implications, especially those around money!

-Please don't use this repository unless you absolutely understand each line of code and the implications of using it.
+As with all code publicly availble on the Internet, please don't use this repository unless you absolutely understand each line of code

 *Happy Automating!*